CARE Awareness Months

 Ways to get involved in the RedZone:

-• Schedule a facilitation of “Boiler Up & Intervene” or “Power & Control” workshops for your organization or class.
+• Schedule a facilitation of “Boiler Up & Intervene” workshop for your organization or class.
 Click here to request a workshop.

 • Schedule a toolkit discussion night for our “Sexual Violence” Action Toolkit to educate your organization on what Boilermakers can do to support survivors and prevent sexual violence on and off campus.
 Click here to learn more about Action Toolkits.

-• CARE tabled on campus in August and September so students could learn more about the Red Zone and campus services and resources!
+• CARE has tabling on campus in August and September so students could learn more about the Red Zone and campus services and resources!

-• CARE hosted RedZone tailgating events with campus partners and student organizations at all home football games in September.
+• CARE hosts RedZone tailgating events with campus partners and student organizations at all home football games in September.

 Domestic/Intimate Partner Violence Awareness